 On 30 August 2010 the Western Cape Education MEC, Mr Donald grant made the following statement: "As part of the Provincial Government's on-going expansion of access to the focused teaching of science and mathematics, I am proud to announce that a new specialised high school will be opened in Claremont in January 2011."

 The school was to be located in the renovated premises of the former Teacher's Centre.
-As is usual with focus schools, the new school will service the needs of learners from a very broad catchment area.
-The school is ideally situated for this purpose because of its proximity to rail and motor transport and has excellent teaching facilities.
-In order to minimise the teething problems associated with many new schools and to ensure that appropriate standards are met from the outset, the WCED has entered into a governance and management agreement with Westerford High School (WHS) (one of the leading public schools in the country) to support and guide the new school for the first few years.
+As is usual with focus schools, the new school would service the needs of learners from a very broad catchment area.
+Claremont High is ideally situated for this purpose because of its proximity to rail and motor transport and has excellent teaching facilities.
+In order to minimise the teething problems associated with many new schools and to ensure that appropriate standards are met from the outset, the WCED entered into a governance and management agreement with Westerford High School (WHS) (one of the leading public schools in the country) to support and guide the new school for the first few years.

-Once the announce meant was made, this progressed at a rapid rate.
+Once the announcement was made, things progressed at a rapid rate.
 Building operations on the site at the end of Molteno Road in Claremont, between Greenfields Primary School on one side and Barkly House and Molteno Road Pre-Primary Schools on either end, were intensified to ensure completion before opening day in January 2011.

-The building is being renovated by the WCED at great expense and will eventually be able to accommodate 500 high school learners, which is three classes of approximately 35 each per grade.
-Initially, in 2011, the school will open with three Grade 8 classes and one Grade 10 class.
-The intake for 2012 will be the same and thereafter we will admit three Grade 8 classes each year which means our first Matric class will be in 2013.
+The building was renovated by the WCED at great expense, and was eventually able to accommodate 500 high school learners, or three classes of approximately 35 each per grade.
+Initially, in 2011, the school opened with three Grade 8 classes and one Grade 10 class.
+The intake for 2012 was the same, and thereafter CHS admitted three Grade 8 classes each year.
+This meant that our first Matric class was in 2013.

 Claremont High School opened its doors on 19 January 2011, with 135 pupils in 3 Grade 8 and 1 Grade 10 class